-The diverse opportunities for outdoor recreation, including over 600 miles of trails for hiking and biking, along with a unique arts & culture scene and rich history, give the region something for everyone.
+The diverse opportunities for outdoor recreation, including over 1,000 miles of trails for hiking, biking & paddling, along with a unique arts & culture scene and rich history, give the region something for everyone.

 Whether you're standing in awe of a mountaintop sunset or the work of one of the most iconic artists in American history, it's all part of a perfect Blue Ridge weekend!

 To help you make the most of your time, we've created this 36-hour itinerary that can serve as a memorable weekend in Virginia's Blue Ridge.

 After you've checked in at one of the easily accessible hotels or B&Bs in Virginia's Blue Ridge, get ready for an amazing dinner at The River and Rail in Roanoke's charming Crystal Spring neighborhood.
 Award-winning chef Aaron Deal presents unique dishes made from scratch that include a variety of local and seasonal ingredients.